-All of you have heard about Tiers in U.S. Special Operations Forces.
-We have already put the focus on Tier 1 meaning and the teams included in it, but what about Tier 2?
+All of you have heard about Tiers in US Special Operations Forces.
+We have already focused on Tier 1, meaning the teams included, but what about Tier 2?

 Tier 2 Units

-Tier 2 Special Missions Units* are open to any male in the US Military of adequate physical health.
+Tier 2 Special Missions Units* are open to any male in the U.S. Military of adequate physical health.
 Most wash out (like 80-90%).
-These teams are, but possibly not limited to:
+These teams are, but are possibly not limited to:

 Tier 2 units are still highly elite.
-However, there is no question whether joining Tier 2 units is easier or not.
-To use an example, the regular Navy SEALs (Tier 2) have a dropout/washout rate of 80–85% during training whereas the British Special Air Service (SAS) has a dropout rate of 90–95% and more importantly only people with three years of military service prior are allowed to apply, thus the caliber of applicants is already more elite.
+However, there is no question whether joining Tier 2 units is more straightforward or not.
+For example, the regular Navy SEALs (Tier 2) have a dropout/washout rate of 80–85% during training, whereas the British Special Air Service (SAS) has a dropout rate of 90–95%.
+More importantly, only people with three years of military service are allowed to apply.
+Thus the caliber of applicants is already more elite.

-In terms of a US example, Delta Force (which was trained by the SAS initially) has a dropout rate similar to the SAS and like I said all Delta members are already Tier 2 spec ops members.
+In terms of a US example, Delta Force (who was trained by the SAS initially) has a dropout rate similar to the SAS, and as I said, all Delta members are already Tier 2 spec ops members.

-Some people claim Tier status depends on funding but this isn’t true.
-Tier ranking really is to do with eliteness, this is why the CIA’s Special Activities Center (SAC) and within that the paramilitary Special Operations Group (SOG) recruit from Tier 1 units.
-The SAD/SOG recruit from DEVGRU and Delta, not from Army Rangers, etc. Even when the CIA uses special forces units for operations and not SAD/SOG they still choose Tier 1 units, not Tier 2 ones.
-When the CIA launched the operation to kill or capture Osama Bin Laden in Abbottabad, Pakistan they didn’t use a regular SEAL Team, they used the Development Group (DEVGRU).
+Some people claim Tier status depends on funding, but this isn’t true.
+Tier ranking is to do with eliteness; this is why the CIA’s Special Activities Center (SAC) and the paramilitary Special Operations Group (SOG) recruit from Tier 1 units.
+The SAD/SOG/SAC recruit from DEVGRU and Delta, not from Army Rangers.
+Even when the CIA uses special forces units for operations and not SAD/SOG, they still choose Tier 1 units, not Tier 2 ones.
+When the CIA launched the operation to kill or capture Osama Bin Laden in Abbottabad, Pakistan, they didn’t use a regular SEAL Team; they used the Development Group (DEVGRU).

-Some would even argue that Rangers (75th Ranger Regiment) are currently Tier 1 due to the extremely high demand for its direct-action skillset.
+Some would even argue that Rangers (75th Ranger Regiment) is currently Tier 1 due to the extremely high demand for its direct-action skillset.